Ganza-Kevin-Murinda/EmployeeManagementSystem/README.md

 ## 💼 Project Overview

 This project simulates the core features of a real-world employee database, designed to strengthen your skills with Java's object-oriented principles and collection handling.
-The system offers a JavaFX-based user interface to manage employee data.
+The system offers a console and JavaFX-based user interface to manage employee data.

 ---